-Coaching children in sports is a privilege, and an incredible opportunity to impact young lives both on and off the field.
-The Secrets of Successful Coaching will help you be that coach that kids love playing for and learning from—and the reason they’ll remember you for the rest of their lives.
+Coaching children in sports is a privilege, and an incredible opportunity to influence young lives both on and off the field.
+Secrets of Successful Coaching will help you be that coach that kids love playing for and learning from—and the reason they’ll remember you for the rest of their lives.

 As Senior Director of Communications for the National Alliance for Youth Sports, Greg Bach has had the good fortune to interview the country’s most respected professional and collegiate coaches and athletes—as well as many leading experts in a variety of fields pertaining to youth sports.
 He is the author of eight books, which include Your First Coaching Book, A Parent’s Guide to Baseball and Softball, Coaching Basketball for Dummies, and Coaching Soccer for Dummies.
 He is a proud graduate of Michigan State University, where he majored in Journalism.
 He resides in West Palm Beach, Florida.